Slaframine

-Slaframine is an indolizidine alkaloidal mycotoxin that generally causes salivation (slobbers) in most animals.
-It is usually produced by the fungus Rhizoctonia leguminicola.
-It is a common fungal pathogen of red clover (Trifolium pratense) that causes black patch disease in the plant.
+Slaframine is an bicyclic alkaloid mycotoxin that causes salivation (slobbers) in most animals.
+It is usually produced by the fungus Rhizoctonia leguminicola which is a common fungal pathogen of red clover (Trifolium pratense) that causes black patch disease in the plant.
 Slaframine has the molecular formula C10H18N2O2.
-The different environmental condition promotes the growth of the Rhizoctonia leguminicola fungus.
-For example, wet and humid weather are the favorable environmental condition for the growth of the fungus and production of slaframine.
-Legume hays contaminated with slaframine causes slobber syndrome and the various animals are sensitive to its effects.
+Wet and humid weather are the favorable environmental condition for the growth of the fungus and production of slaframine.
+Legume hays contaminated with slaframine cause slobber syndrome and various animals are sensitive to its effects.